 Availability: I expect that all of you, either alone or in groups, will contact me at some point during the semester.
 I am available to discuss the course material, either during office hours, at other times, over the phone, or through email.
 If you would prefer to schedule a time during non-office hours, simply contact me by phone or email and we will schedule an appropriate time.

-Laptops and Cell Phones, and Tablets: Neither laptops nor tablets may be used in class.
+- Refraining from use of cell phones, tablets, and laptops.
+Neither laptops nor tablets may be used in class.
 Cell phones must be turned off AND put away during class meetings.
 Students who use laptops, tablets, or cell phones will be considered absent.

 - Weekly Assignments: 30%